Barraquer acquires cutting-edge pulsed light technology

 Blepharitis is a very common disorder that is not often diagnosed as the ophthalmologist frequently fails to do a meticulous examination of the edges of the eyelid, a very important part of the eye's surface.

 The symptoms of blepharitis are unspecific and varied:

-Various conditions are associate with blepharitis like rosacea, atopic dermatitis, psoriasis, inflammatory bowel disease, seborrhoeic dermatitis, the menopause, hormone problems, chronic use of contact lenses or topical medication for glaucoma that contains prostaglandins.
+Various conditions are associated with blepharitis like rosacea, atopic dermatitis, psoriasis, inflammatory bowel disease, seborrhoeic dermatitis, the menopause, hormone problems, chronic use of contact lenses or topical medication for glaucoma containing prostaglandins.
 Prolonged computer and screen use is also a common cause of blepharitis due to reduced blinking.

-Blepharitis can be anterior, which is when it affcts the base of the eyelashes, or posterior, which is when it affects the Meibomian glands.
+Blepharitis can be anterior, which is when it affects the base of the eyelashes, or posterior, which is when it affects the Meibomian glands.

 Anterior blepharitis is divided in various types: seborrheic (a fatty material similar to dandruff), infectious (generally due to a staphylococcal infection, sometimes a fungus infection) or parasitic (Dermotex infestation).
 A lack of hygiene is associated with the infectious type of anterior blepharitis.

 Posterior blepharistis involves the Meibomian glands, which secrete fats.
 Fats play a very important role in the homeostasis of tears.
 Therefore, when there a dysfunction of the Meibomian glands either due to a blocked gland pore or atrophy, evaporative dry eye may occur.

 A meticulous inspection of the edges of the eyelid is important in order to diagnose what type of blepharitis the patient has.
 The specialist will perform some tests like swab cultures and senstitivity tests in the case of infectious blepharitis or take samples of the eyelashes to verify the presence of Demodex folliculorum.